revarbat/muv/REFERENCE.md

     notify(me, "Hello World!");

-If a primitive returns more than one argument on the stack normally, then all items it would return are returned in a list array.
+If a MUF primitive would return more than one argument on the stack, the MUV counterpart will return all those values in a list.

 Function Variables